pgorczak/srslte-docker-emulated/README.md

 # srslte-docker-emulated

-This is a minimal example of an end-to-end LTE system running with Docker and shared memory.
+This is a minimal example of an end-to-end [srsLTE] system running with Docker and shared memory.
 Core network, base station and user device all run in separate containers.
 The air interface is emulated via radio samples in shared memory.

 See it happen with